 When exercising, folks need to begin by staying closer to the intensity of activity they are accustomed to and not go immediately from low intensity to high intensity.
-Going from zero to 60 in a workout regimen can set you up for sports injuries.
+Going from zero to 60 in a workout regimen can set you up for exercise injuries.
 Pick activities within your fitness and balance levels, and those your body can handle.
 If the goal is to improve general health and not be sedentary, people can progress slowly while listening to their body, without the need to throw around heavy weights and do intense workouts.
-After periods of inactivity, running, and even vigorous walking, can be damaging or cause a sports injury.
+After periods of inactivity, running, and even vigorous walking, can be damaging or cause an exercise injury.
 Start out slowly and work up to longer times and distances.
-Sure, you may have been a distance runner in high school, but that doesn’t mean you can jump right in to that level of running without proper training.
-To prevent sports injuries, start by easing your way into new exercise routines and gradually build up to heavier weights, faster or longer bike rides, and a more vigorous walking or jogging routine.
+Sure, you may have been a distance runner in high school, but that doesn’t mean you can jump right into that level of running without proper training.
+To prevent exercise injuries, start by easing your way into new exercise routines and gradually build up to heavier weights, faster or longer bike rides, and a more vigorous walking or jogging routine.

 Seeking the advice of a physician prior to initiating an exercise program is always recommended.
 Make use of a trainer, to educate and supervise for proper form, use of equipment, and variety and frequency of exercise.
 Those who are accustomed to exercise may also experience sports injuries, so always be aware of the repeated stress various exercises can place on joints, and use proper body mechanics and posturing.

-Standard treatments for musculoskeletal sports injuries resulting in joint pain involve symptom management utilizing NSAIDS, cortisone injections, physical therapy, and chiropractic to provide pain relief.
+Standard treatments for musculoskeletal injuries resulting in joint pain involve symptom management utilizing NSAIDs, cortisone injections, physical therapy, and chiropractic to provide pain relief.
 These modalities can often provide relief for sports injuries, but for those who have already exhausted these methods, and continue to experience pain, Regenerative Orthopedics should be sought.
-If cartilage damage has taken place, Stem Cell Therapy is a treatment option.
+If cartilage damage has taken place, Stem Cell Therapy may be part of the treatment plan.

-Regenerative Orthopedics is a great treatment option that is very effective for sports injuries that arise from overzealous exercising, because the treatments regenerate and repair the damaged ligaments and soft tissue, allowing the exerciser to continue with their desired activity.
-If you’ve injured yourself with a new sport, or are a regular exerciser with a sports injury, Regenerative Orthopedics can get you back to the activity you love.
+Regenerative Orthopedics is a great treatment option that is very effective for injuries that arise from overzealous exercising, and for those injuries that occur during athletic events because the treatments regenerate and repair the damaged ligaments and soft tissue, allowing the exerciser and athlete to continue with their desired activity.
+If you’ve injured yourself while trying a new exercise or sport, or are a regular exerciser or athlete with a sports injury, Regenerative Orthopedics can get you back to the activity you love.